Skip to main content

 Frequently Asked Questions About Defective Child Car Seat Injuries

-What makes defective child car seat injuries claims different from broader product liability cases?
+What usually matters most in defective child car seat injuries cases?

-What evidence should I keep after a defective child car seat injuries incident?
+When should someone move quickly after a defective child car seat injuries incident?

-The first things to preserve are preserve the car seat, base, harness, manuals, and purchase records and crash reports and vehicle photos showing the seat position and damage.
-Good evidence early usually changes the leverage of the case.
+Preserve the car seat, base, harness, manuals, and purchase records.
+Crash reports and vehicle photos showing the seat position and damage.
+Pediatric records linking the child’s injuries to restraint failure or misuse allegations.

 Case Team Available Now